Oksol79/Data-Analysis-Projects/README.md

 <img width="1909" height="891" alt="image" src="https://github.com/user-attachments/assets/88bd6c3a-7f93-4e10-8ff6-0a9e6e620950" />

 As a result of processing the table with diagnostic information based on the proposed method, the following are performed:
- - Classification of objects of the subject area "intelligent diagnostics of computer means".
+ - Classification of objects of the subject area "Intelligent diagnostics of computer means".
  - Aggregation of objects (by combining them into classes).
  - Association of objects (based on the distance between classes, which is determined by the number of different properties for two classes).